 When a person cannot sleep or has unpleasant symptoms because they stopped taking Lunesta, they often turn back to the drug for relief, which can develop into an addiction.

 Medically supervised detox can help a person who is physically dependent on Lunesta to safely and successfully rid their body of the drug.

 These inpatient programs are staffed with medical professionals who monitor a person’s vital signs through the withdrawal process.
 They may involve tapering the dose of Lunesta gradually to reduce the severity of symptoms.

 Treatment For Lunesta (Eszopiclone) Addiction

 Many people who suffer from insomnia have unresolved issues—such as anxiety or trauma—that lead them to become addicted to sleeping pills.
 The main problem may not be the addiction itself, but rather the cause of it.
-At The Bluffs, we deal with these issues so they do not lead to relapse.
+At Vertava Health of Ohio, we deal with these issues so they do not lead to relapse.